CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/scene.md

 There are two methods, `getXLength()` and `getZLength()`, that return the size of the map in the scene.
 This is useful for determining the bounds of the map when setting GameObject positions.

-Note that the the renderer is not actually using these values to determine the size of the map as of writing, but instead has hardcoded values in `renderer.h`.
-The Scene's map size concerns only objects in the simulation.
-This is a potential area for improvement.
+Note that currently, the renderer is not actually using these values to determine the size of the ground drawn, but instead has hardcoded values in [`renderer.h`](../renderer.h).
+In fact, as of writing, these methods and propertied are not actually used anywhere in the codebase, so what these values mean is undefined.

 ## The Scene Loop